-270 Years of Excellence in education
+270 Years of Excellence in educating girls

 The solid foundation of a Linden Hall education nurtures its students for success in the next phase of their lives and readies them to become the leaders of their generation.
 They graduate well-prepared for their chosen colleges and for the lives and careers that await them.